data-crat/Machine-Learning/README.md

 ![workflow](https://user-images.githubusercontent.com/45167372/73745321-bf56b600-4778-11ea-9794-760eede39210.png)

 The Algorithms aren't covered in an extensive way as it assumes the user to know the maths behind them.
-Please visit the REGRESSION folder for the code.
+Please visit the Big Mart Sales Sales folder for the self explanatory code and the dataset used

-My Score on Analytics Vidhya:
-1) Linear Regression : RMSE :1262
-2) Decision Tree:      RMSE :1302
-3) XGBoost:            RMSE : 955.8

-It got me into top 20% of the leaderboard.

 -----------------------------------------------------------------------------------------------------------------------------------------